cert-manager/website/content/en/docs/contributing/policy.md

 ## Secret injection or copying

 cert-manager deals with very sensitive information (all TLS certificates for your services) and has cluster-level access to secret resources, therefore when designing features we need to consider all ways these can be abused to escalate privilege.
 Secret data is meant to be securely stored in the secret resources and have narrow scoped access privileges for unauthorized users.
-Therefore we will not allow any functionality that allows this data to be copied/injected into any non secret resource.
+Therefore we will not allow any functionality that allows this data to be copied/injected into any resource other than a kubernetes secret.

 ### cainjector

-The cainjector component is a special exception to this rule.
+The cainjector component is a special exception to this rule as it deals in non-sensitive information (CAs, not cert/key pairs).
 This component is able to inject the `ca.crt` file into predefined fields on `ValidatingWebhookConfiguration`, `MutatingWebhookConfiguration`, and `CustomResourceDefinition` resources from Certificate resources.
 These 3 components are already scoped only for privileged users, and will already give you cluster scoped access to resources.

 If you’re designing a resource that needs a CA Certificate or TLS key pair it is strongly recommended to use a reference to a secret instead of embedding it in a resource.